 An oversimplification to get the point across, a Con Larp is a theater larp with more material and more people.
 Usually held at a convention which can accommodate the large number of players.
 My definition might be a little on the light side, because I’ve never participated in this form of larp before.
 Con larps seem like a great entry into larping especially if you’re going to the con anyway and your idea of camping involves room service.
 Check out New England Interactive Literature for their array of resources, conferences and conventions.
 If you want to run a larp without having to write one, check the library.

-Jeep Form/Free Form Style:
+Jeep Form/Free Form Style/Nordic:

 These games usually have very few rules or game mechanics and function a lot more like Interactive Theater.
 Less about mechanics and more about the emotion and player interaction.
 ‘Playing to lose’ is an important concept in this form of larp.
 Seeking the dramatic moment, which may mean setting that moment up for someone else, is the focus.
 This form allows you to intensely explore emotional spaces you might not usually get to explore.
 Find more about Freeform on the Leaving Mundania Blog.
+People in the U.S. and Canada might refer to this style as “Nordic Larp”.
+That term doesn’t speak to the genre, but rather the structure of the rules.

 Hit Point Systems: